Business Manage Paid and Medical Leave

 There seem to be an endless number of concerns facing business owners these days.
 Is Your Business Ready to Manage Paid and Medical Leave?
-Will there be a recession in 2020?
 Will a new, bigger competitor enter my marketplace?
 Do I really need to learn about social media and digital transformation?

 The answers to the above questions are…not sure, not sure, yes and yes.
 Now I want to add one more question to your growing list – Is your company ready to manage paid family and medical leave in 2022?

 Today, employee leave has a disproportionate impact on small businesses – owners not only need to worry about being down an employee, but they also need to implement a business process to manage employee leave and stay compliant…and people wonder why we love running our own companies!

 The two main drivers prompting employers – big and small – to adopt absence management programs are:

 - Compliance with various national and state laws